-Gross Klein PC has successfully represented Marina homeowners against PG&E, in cases arising out of contamination of their properties, since 2011.
+Since 2011,Gross Klein PC has successfully represented numerous Marina homeowners in cases against PG&E arising out of PG&E’s contamination of their properties.

 Process of Successfully Addressing the Contamination

-This process starts with ensuring that PG&E conducts an adequate investigation of the property’s contamination and concludes with, in every case thus far, in settlements with the following elements, depending on each client’s situation and preferences:
+This process starts with ensuring that PG&E conducts an adequate investigation of the property’s contamination and concludes with, in every case thus far, settlements with the following elements, depending on each client’s situation and preferences:

-• Significant lump sum payments.
+Significant lump sum payments.

-• Future appreciation guarantees.
+Future appreciation guarantees.

-• Generous relocation allowances for the period of remediation and restoration.
+Generous relocation allowances for the period of remediation and restoration.

-• PG&E’s purchase of the property for substantially above market value.
+PG&E’s purchase of the property for substantially above market value.

 Please submit the form below to arrange a consultation with Gross Klein PC.
 There is no charge for this consultation.